pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Despair is a development of pride so great that it chooses one's certitude rather than admit God is more creative than we are."
 --Thomas Merton, as paraphrased in [First Reformed](https://en.wikipedia.org/wiki/First_Reformed)

+"You are identifying yourself with the content of your own self model, and you're completely glued in to it."
+--Thomas Mezinger, on *Making Sense*

 "I think that a guy who's always interested in the condition of the world and changing it either has no problems of his own or refuses to face them."
 --Henry Miller, *Reds* (1981)